 Foraging Class Schedule

 Below is my upcoming class schedule which is updated weekly.
 Please make reservations.
 Walk-in’s are accepted if the class is not full.
 To make your reservation send me an email.
 Please include date(s) desired, number of people, and contact information.
 Class size is limited to assure personal attention.
-Cost is $30 per person over the age of 12, twelve and under no charge (private classes available as are group rate for private classes.
-No group rates for open-to-the-public classes.)
+Cost is $30 per person over the age of 12, twelve and under no charge (private classes are available.)

 The class is usually around four hours long.
 For payment methods, see below.
 Classes are held hot or cold, rain or shine except for hurricanes.
 Descriptions of each location and where to meet are below.
 Times and day of week can differ with each location and time of year.
 Double check.
 Hiking and clothes requirements change with each class as do facilities.
 Again, double check.
 More details about each individual venue — such as where to meet — are listed below the Pay Now button.
 Classes more than 100 miles away from Orlando can be cancelled if only a small number sign up.

 Payment method: Cash on the day of class, $30 per person over 12.
 Or you can pay by credit card by clicking on the Pay Now button below.
 Or, if you have a Pal Pay account email me and ask for the appropriate email address.
 No checks please.
-If you pay by Paypal or credit card there is an additional $5 fee per adult.
+If you pay by Paypal or credit card there is an additional $5 fee per adult because of the fees involved.

 THE LOCATIONS AND ADDITIONAL INFORMATION